nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-events-in-depth.md

 ![MouseEvent with Value](../images/angular-2-events-in-depth-MouseEvent-with-value.png)

 This will work on any DOM Event.
-If you were to say `mouseover` and hit save, now instead of `onClick`, every time I mouse over this button, you'll see those MouseEvents firing, and the value `Hello` of the form logging out as well.
+If you were to say `mouseover` and hit save, now instead of `onClick`, every time I mouse over this button, you'll see those mouse events firing, and the value `Hello` of the form logging out as well.